EchoScan: Scanning Complex Room Geometries via Acoustic Echoes: Introduction

-\IEEEPARstart{D}{gitial} twins have expedited innovative industrial applications spanning diverse sectors, such as navigating unfamiliar terrains or planning efficient evacuation blueprints \cite{liu_review_of_digital_twin}.
-The estimation of the indoor geometries is a crucial step in constructing realistic digital twins of indoor spaces.
-The methods for identifying indoor geometries have been studied using vision-based techniques.
-However, achieving accurate digital representations is challenging, particularly when visual data are limited or inaccessible.
+In computer vision research, the inference of 3D room layouts from vision data has been approached in many ways.
+Estimating the room layout from indoor RGB images has been tackled by identifying corners or boundaries of the floor and ceiling from indoor RGB images, which is crucial for a comprehensive understanding of a 3D scene.
+Panoramic images, offering a full 360° field of view and rich contextual information about a room, have demonstrated significant effectiveness in geometry estimation \cite{yang_dulanet,sun_horizonnet,pintore_atlantanet}.
+However, achieving accurate room geometry is challenging, particularly when visual data are limited or inaccessible.
 Cases with insufficient visual cues, such as disaster sites or power outages, highlight the inherent limitations of vision-based approaches.
-Even with visible light, the estimation of occluded geometries is fundamentally challenging for vision-based digital twin construction.
-For such situations, acoustic indoor geometry estimation has emerged as a promising alternative that demonstrates the advantages of acoustic wave propagation through complex structures.
+Even with visible light, estimating occluded geometries is fundamentally challenging for vision-based approaches.

-Acoustic echoes encapsulate essential information on indoor geometrical characteristics \cite{RIRcomponents}.
-When the sound emitted from an audio device interacts with room boundaries, interactions such as specular and diffuse reflection, diffraction, and scattering are captured as room impulse responses (RIRs).
-The representative features of RIRs for indoor geometry estimation are the time-of-arrival (TOA), which represents the duration required for sound to travel from a source to a receiver, and the direction-of-arrival (DOA), which indicates the impinging direction of the reflected waves.
+Acoustic echoes encapsulate essential information on geometrical characteristics of the room \cite{RIRcomponents}.
+When sound emitted from an audio device interacts with room boundaries, interactions such as specular and diffuse reflection, diffraction, and scattering are captured as RIRs.
+The representative features of RIRs for RGI are the time-of-arrival (TOA), which represents the duration required for sound to travel from a source to a receiver, and the direction-of-arrival (DOA), which indicates the impinging direction of the reflected waves.